FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Discussion

+A further limitation concerns interpretability.
+In contrast to feature-engineered tree ensembles, TSFM forecasts offer limited insight into how covariates and past observations contribute to predictions.
+Removal-based attribution methods adapted to TSFMs -- such as the sampling-free, attention-masking SHAP of SHAPformer~\cite{Hertel2026SHAPformer} or the imputation-based explainers for tabular foundation models such as TabPFN-TS~\cite{Hoo2025TabPFNTS} -- provide a route to quantifying these contributions.
+A first study applying such SHAP-based attributions to covariate-informed TSFMs for load forecasting has recently demonstrated their practical feasibility~\cite{Hertel2026ExplainableTSFM}.
+Preliminary experiments in this direction are encouraging, but a systematic study is beyond the scope of this work.

 Finally, while we compare strong baselines and state-of-the-art TSFMs, we do not exhaust the design space of model architectures, fine-tuning strategies, or feature engineering pipelines.
-There may exist configurations that perform better on specific datasets than those reported here.
+This is a deliberate scope decision: broad architectural coverage, including deep-learning and statistical baselines, is already provided by the general-purpose benchmarks, whereas our aim is the complementary, finer-grained assessment of TSFMs against the tree-based methods most widely used in practical energy forecasting, both discussed in Section~\ref{sec:related_work}.
+Highly specialized deep-learning models with extensive tuning may surpass the models considered here on individual datasets; the engineering effort this requires, however, may not always be justified at the scale of heterogeneous energy portfolios.
+Pretrained foundation models are attractive in the same regime, as they achieve competitive accuracy without dataset-specific training; a recent tabular-data benchmark finds foundation models particularly competitive on smaller datasets~\cite{Purucker2026BeyondIID}.
 Consequently, our results should be interpreted as evidence for the competitiveness and practicality of TSFMs in energy forecasting, rather than as a definitive upper bound on achievable performance.